CNP Logo CanticaNOVA Publications

 Communion Antiphon:

-Say to the anxious: be strong and fear not, our God will come to save us.
-Based on Isaiah 35:4 [Roman Missal (Sacramentary)]
+Say to the faint of heart: Be strong and do not fear.
+Behold, our God will come, and he will save us. based on Isaiah 35:4 [Roman Missal]

 The Canticle of Isaiah [Is 35:1,2cd,2ef,3,5,6ab,7ab] can also be sung between repetitions of this antiphon.

-Dicite: Pusillanimes confortamini, et nolite timere: ecce Deus noster veniet, et salvabit nos.
-See Isaiah 35:4 [Gregorian Missal, p.179]
+Dicite: Pusillanimes confortamini, et nolite timere: ecce Deus noster veniet, et salvabit nos see Isaiah 35:4 [Gregorian Missal, p.179/193]

 Choose one Antiphona ad communionem and Psalmus from either of the two Masses for Advent [Graduale simplex, pp.53-63]